-Note: The M2M Service Capabilities that are exposed across the Mcc’ Reference Point is FFS.
+NOTE: The M2M Service Capabilities that are exposed across the Mcc' Reference Point is FFS.
 Likewise, the protocol used for communication between SEEs with different ownership may require additional security capabilities and is FFS.

-5.2.4 Mcn Reference Point
+5.2.5 Mcn Reference Point